0x53A/Cargu/README.md

 At first glance this looks perfect and exactly like what you want, but:

 * You don't know anymore whether the user actually specified something, or whether it was initialised to the default value (0 for int, false for bool, ...).
-* Unparsing is awkward for the same reason.
+* Unparsing is awkward for the same reason, if even supported at all.
 * I'm think the interface of Argu is absolutely great.
 Using anything else feels like sakrileg.